Guide to Real vs Fake Currency: U.S. Security Features on Money

 Ensuring Authenticity

 Understanding and recognizing these security features is essential for ensuring the authenticity of U.S. currency.
-Prudent bank tellers should know these features in detail, the better to protect both customers and the bank itself.
+Prudent bank tellers should know these features in detail to better protect both customers and the bank itself.

 The following online sources have additional details on U.S. currency security features: